vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 end of Kalpa the sage Mārkan.
 Prajāp.ativratas, 24, 93-96, 1334 ; 1 des& alone remains, lies in the

-observances by & sacrificer side of Viṣga and comes out while the sacrifice lasts such of Viṣnu's mouth 693. as he should not see the 'Pramānas (means of knowledge) rising or setting sun'are decla- ; ( vide cozuition ): are six aco. red to be yururartha 1934.
+observances by & sacrificer side of Viṣga and comes out while the sacrifice lasts such of Viṣṇu's mouth 693. as he should not see the 'Pramānas (means of knowledge) rising or setting sun'are decla- ; ( vide cozuition ): are six aco. red to be yururartha 1934.
 1

 to Kumirila, while Prabhakara PrajñopĀyavinjścayasididhi of